France asks al-Qaeda for demands over Niger hostages

 A new statement attributed to the group appeared on Islamist forums on Thursday, warning France against trying to rescue its citizens.

-France's top police officer has warned that the country is facing a "peak" terror threat, such as a conventional bomb attack on a crowded target, and he named AQIM as a particular threat.'No demands'
+France's top police officer has warned that the country is facing a "peak" terror threat, such as a conventional bomb attack on a crowded target, and he named AQIM as a particular threat.

 The seven hostages were seized on 16 September in raids targeting two French firms employed at the uranium mine near Arlit, northern Niger.